The three-day RGS-IBG Annual International Conference attracts over 1,800 geographers from around the world.

-The RGS-IBG Annual International Conference 2020 will take place at the Society and Imperial College London.
+The rescheduled RGS-IBG Annual International Conference in 2021 will take place at the Society and Imperial College London.
 The postcode (for accommodation searches) is SW7 2AR.
 More information about the venue is available here.

 Accommodation is not included in the conference registration fee and delegates are responsible for making their own arrangements.
 The conference organising committee cannot recommend or book accommodation for delegates.
 A large range of youth hostels, bed and breakfasts, self catering apartments, university rooms and hotels are within a one-and-a-half mile radius of the conference venue.